maci0717/Tennis-Game-JS/README.md

 # Tennis-Game-JS
 2D tennis game

-1st edition is playing for both players, left and right
+1st edition is playing as both players, left and right

 2nd edition is playing vs computer